Conference Presentation: The Secret of Madness: Foucault’s Overarching Nonrational or Le secret de la folie : le nonrational global de Foucault

 Article Published: The Carnival of the Mad: Foucault’s Window into the Origin of Psychology

 I am happy to announce that my article “The Carnival of the Mad: Foucault’s Window into the Origin of Psychology” has just been published in the journal Foucault Studies.
 This article was extremely time intensive due to the research required, including translating sections of books and articles from French to English.
 It was also challenging because I had to obtain permission to use the rare photos of Foucault at the carnival in the article.
 I am so happy that it has been completed!
 You can see the official post here (where you can read it online or download it).
-Or you can also download it from my profile on academia.

 If you have felt concern about the motivations and goals of modern psychology, this is for you!
 It also gives you a glimpse into the history behind the use of some mental health medications.
-Here is the abstract:

 Foucault’s participation in the 1954 carnival of the mad at an asylum in Switzerland marked the beginning of his critical reflections on the origins of psychology.
 The event revealed a paradox at the heart of psychology to Foucault, for here was an asylum known for its progressive method and groundbreaking scientific research that was somehow still exhibiting traces of a medieval conception of madness.
 Using the cultural expression of this carnival as a starting place, this paper goes beyond carnival costumes to uncover the historical structures underneath the discipline of modern psychology.
 Drawing on Foucault’s earliest works in psychology, his 1954 Mental Illness and Personality, his 1954 “Dream, Existence and Imagination,” his 1957 “Scientific Research and Psychology” and briefly his 1961 History of Madness, I will describe the discrepancy between the theory of modern psychology, which finds its heritage in the methods of modern science, and the practice of modern psychology, which finds its heritage in the classical age.
 I will argue that this division helps make sense of unexplained psychological phenomena, as seen in general practices related to artistic expression, and individual experiences, as seen in the presence of guilt and the resistance to medical diagnosis in patients.